|King Louis XV|

 the first restaurant in the world.

 In 1765, a Parisian named Boulanger opened a shop selling a highly concentrated and inexpensive soup that he called “restaurant” which translates to ‘restoring’ in English.
 He advertised his soup as an antidote to physical exhaustion, hence the modern use of the word “restaurant.”
-And it’s good word to associate with French Onion Soup because the problem with most recipes for the soup is that they themselves are exhausting to make.
-To make a good one, most recipes have you standing over a large quantity of onions stirring them constantly for a good 25 minutes.
+And it’s a good word to associate with French Onion Soup because the problem with most recipes for the soup is that they themselves are exhausting to make.
+To make a good one, most recipes have you standing over a large number of onions stirring them constantly for a good 25 minutes.
 At all times, you had to be very careful to caramelize the onions but never to burn them.
-Of course if you were making the genuine article, you would also be making a hearty beef stock.
+Of course, if you were making the genuine article, you would also be making a hearty beef stock.
 The longer the stock stayed on the stove, the more flavor it achieved.
 Small wonder most people waited to go to a restaurant to feed their craving for the soup.
 Since I love making soup, I’ve actually given up a sufficient part of a day to make this particular soup.
-So imagine my great pleasure in discovering a four year old recipe in Bon Appetit’s “Fast, Easy, Fresh” column.
+So imagine my great pleasure in discovering a four-year-old recipe in Bon Appetit’s “Fast, Easy, Fresh” column.

-The genius of this particular take on French Onion Soup is that takes all of 40 minutes to make—that’s their timing, not mine.
+The genius of this particular take on French Onion Soup is that it takes all of 40 minutes to make—that’s their timing, not mine.
 I brought it in a few minutes under that.
 The secret here is that the initial caramelizing of the onions is done in a completely dry non-stick skillet.
 You have to use one that’s not Teflon which can’t stand the high heat.
 A Silicone coated pan is perfect here.
 While the original recipe said this process would take about 15 minutes, I started to sweat it after the first 5 minutes because that’s how fast the onion took on color.
 They were completely browned in all of about 10 minutes.
 That’s when the butter and the brandy or cognac are added.
 Don’t skip this latter ingredient of you will end up with a soup that’s too sweet.
 Forget making your own stock.
 I chose Trader Joe’s Organic Beef Broth.
-Once the soup has simmered, it’s time to top it with thick slices of baguette made to fit the ramekins that will go in the oven topped with either Gruyère or Raclette Cheese.
-Into the oven it goes to emerge minutes later after all of 40 minutes in the making.
+Once the soup has simmered, it’s time to top it with thick slices of a baguette made to fit the ramekins that will go in the oven topped with either Gruyère or Raclette Cheese.
+Into the oven, it goes to emerge minutes later after all of 40 minutes in the making.
 Here is the recipe: